This prestigious marque was created to bring elegant styling, state-of-the-art

 While selling a relatively high number of automobiles for the luxury import category, Acura has consistently performed extremely well in one of the most important measures of success: making the ownership experience as satisfying as possible.

 Acura has ranked number one in the annual J.D.
-Power and Associates® Customer Satisfaction StudySM(CSI) survey four times.
+Power and Associates Customer Satisfaction StudySM (CSI) survey four times and continues to score in the top ten year after year.
 The marque has also ranked best in the J.D.
 Power and Associates Vehicle Performance StudySM (VPI), which ranks customer satisfaction with the operational and functional performance of their automobiles after three years of ownership.

 The success of Acura can be attributed largely to the research and development that goes into every vehicle.
-Acura automobiles are designed and built using leading-edge technology.
-At the same time, they are well known for extremely high levels of ergonomic design, quality and durability.
+Acura automobiles are designed and bullt using leading-edge technology.
+At the same time, they are well-known for extremely high levels of ergonomic design, quality and durability.